 She was unable to make all the reforms she wanted, like fixing the serf system in Russia, and she even had to slow down reforms after The French Revolution greatly exceeded the principles of enlightened despotism to the point of rendering it obsolete.
 While criticising many aspects of Russian society, she was also capable of repressing intellectuals whose criticism of serfdom was too subversive.

-Despite the good she did for her country, there were still some bits of slander and libel about her, particularly her love life.
+Despite the good she did for her country, there were still some bits of slander and libel spread about her, particularly her love life.

 Tropes as portrayed in fiction: